michiganprogrammer/airport_rideshare/startup_doc_needed.md

-There are 3 main roles, Founder, Designer and Progarmmer.
+There are 3 main roles, Founder, Designer and System Architect.
 Below is what questions each should ask that will drive a document

 ## Founder